MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/provision-neo-hub.md

 #### Web parts
-Customize web parts with images, labels, links, and content that align with your organization’s mission.
+Customize web parts with images, labels, links, and content that aligns with your organization’s mission.
 Keep images and descriptions simple and easy to understand for your new-hire audience.

 - **Hero web part** - Bring focus and visual interest to your page with the [Hero web part](https://support.microsoft.com/office/use-the-hero-web-part-d57f449b-19a0-4b0d-8ce3-be5866430645).
 You can display up to five items in the Hero web part and use compelling images, text, and links to draw attention to each.
 - **Text web part** - Use the [Text web part](https://support.microsoft.com/office/add-text-and-tables-to-your-page-with-the-text-web-part-729c0aa1-bc0d-41e3-9cde-c60533f2c801) to add paragraphs to your page.
 Formatting options like styles, bullets, indentations, highlighting, and links are available.